Dis-Moi Dix Mots Photography Competition

 18. There are six different prizes to win:

-Best adult DSLR camera photograph (one winner selected by the jury)
+Second Prize Adult DSLR Camera Photograph (one winner selected by the jury)

-The public can vote online between the jury’s top selection chosen by the jury.
+The public can vote online amongst the jury’s Top 30 selection.

-Comments are left on photocompetition.afsydney.com.au by the public in English or French on one of the photographs chosen by jury.
+Votes are made on photocompetition.afsydney.com.au by the public on one of the 30 photographs chosen by jury.

 First Prize Under 18 (one winner selected by the jury)